mggg/mggg.github.io/_people/guillen.markdown

   Professor of Mathematics at the University of Massachusetts Amherst.
 His research is concerned with the analysis of partial differential equations, typically in relation to questions in geometry, probability, and mathematical physics.
-He is specially interested in how methods from optimal transport can be used to analyze geographical data."
+He is especially interested in how methods from optimal transport can be used to analyze geographical data."
 ---